Yukhu: Early years

+1991 - 2001

-1991 saw the group film a video for their song "Xəzərin sahilində", directed by Vahid Nakhysh.
-A second demo tape was also recorded that year, featuring five new songs with a more pop-like style.
+A second demo tape was recorded in 1991, featuring five new songs with a more pop-like style.
 A French manager, Pascal, who had previously met them in 1989 at Golden Autumn, began to revive the group's original plans to go to France.
-In 1991, Naghdaliyev, Emin and Eyvazov left Azerbaijan and moved to Turkey and began to work in a shop selling jackets.
-The owner of the shop was able to set the group up with a residency at the TUAL pub, and the group began performing, initially as an instrumental trio.
-Nematov, who was studying in Moscow at the time, followed his bandmates to Turkey shortly after.
+Later that year, Naghdaliyev, Emin and Eyvazov left Azerbaijan, moved to Turkey and began to work in a local shop selling jackets.
+The owner of the shop was able to set the group up with a residency at the TUAL pub, and the group began performing without Nematov, who was studying in Moscow at the time.
+Turkish singer Serkan Civelek would sing for the group during this period.
+In 1992, Nematov followed his bandmates to Turkey to rejoin Yukhu.

 A friend of the band, Tevfik Yılmaz, introduced the band to İsmail Uzelli, owner of the Uzelli record label, and the band's two demo tapes were combined and released as their debut album Xəzərin sahilində on 11 October 1993.
 Around this time, they began to record their second album, Sumqayıt, which was released in early 1994.
 Pascal also invited them to France, but they never made the trip (there are conflicting stories as to why) and remained in Turkey for the rest of their career.

 Yuxu's final Azerbaijani performance took place in Baku on 31 January 1993, performing as an instrumental trio at the RokOko festival.
 They won second place.

 In 1994, Nematov left the band and returned to Moscow to complete his studies.
-He was replaced by Turkish pop singer Serkan Civelek.
-In 1996, Civelek himself left the band and was replaced by Zaur Abdullayev.
+In 1997, he was replaced by ex-Taj bassist Zaur Abdullayev, after a spell with Ali, a friend of the band, on vocals.
+Nematov and Abdullayev had coincidentally performed together in Taj.
 Abdullayev led the band in recording what would become the group's final album, Ölümə çare yox, in 1998.
 It would not be released until 2001.